KnowledgeFinder/KnowledgeFinder-website/README.md

 ### Deploy output to master

-After building the website, copy the output to master:
+After building the website, deploy the page to master and push it:
   ```
 fab gh_pages
 ```